StorytellerCZ/UMF/user_guide_src/source/libraries/image_lib.rst

 There are two types of watermarking that you can use:

--  **Text**: The watermark message will be generating using text, either with a True Type font that you specify, or using the native text output that the GD library supports.
+-  **Text**: The watermark message will be generated using text, either with a True Type font that you specify, or using the native text output that the GD library supports.
 If you use the True Type version your GD installation must be compiled with True Type support (most